curvefi/curve-dao-operations/README.md

 > pip install -r ./requirements.txt
 ```

-The `ape-hardhat` plugin also requires `hardhat`, which can be installed via npm:
+The `ape-hardhat` plugin also requires `hardhat`, which should be npm installed using the `package-lock.json`:

 ```
-npm install --save-dev hardhat
+npm install
 ```